YourAverageMo/auto-silence-cut/README.md

 - More detailed Davinci Resolve API reference (https://resolvedevdoc.readthedocs.io/en/latest/API_basic.html)
 - Unofficial Davinci Resolve API docs (https://deric.github.io/DaVinciResolve-API-Docs/)
 - might use auto editor for silence detection (https://github.com/WyattBlue/auto-editor)

+# Known Issues:

+- sometimes extra tracks are created when creating new timeline.
+No idea why this is happening but i think its a DR problem.
+It used to cause problems with coloring clips but that should be resolved now.